abhishek-jha-ce/eng130-week03-virtualisation/setup-app-db.md

 </p>

 - If we see this page, that means the `database` is successfully connected to the `app`.
 We can't see the content yet.
 To get the contents:
-- Stop the currently running App, and type `node seeds/seed.js`
+- Stop the currently running App, and type `node seeds/seed.js` on the same terminal (same location).
 - We should now see the content of the database if we refresh the browser with the following url: `http://192.168.10.100:3000/posts`

 <p align="center">